 I think it’s the best thing when those dessert like breakfast meets lots of fruits and fibre in them, it makes my delicious dessert-like breakfast even better and nutritious!
 And these vegan strawberry crumble bars tick all the boxes.
 They are easy to make, sweet and tart, deliciously crumbly and just yummy.

-My first strawberry crumble bars
+My first crumble recipe

 After cooking and baking for 4-5 days, I would have quite a bit of fruits and veggies that need to be used before going bad so my go to was to make jams or make smoothies with them.